timbryandev/dadabase-jokes-api/README.md

 ## Docker local setup / production deployment

-I have used Docker to create a local MySQL instance for local development.
+I have used Docker to create a local mariadb instance for local development.
 We use the same docker configuration for production deployments.

-For local development, rather than upping the app and mysqldb, you can just up mysqldb for your local database.
+For local development, rather than upping the app and mariadb, you can just up mariadb for your local database.

 1. `docker-compose build` to build the containers
-2. `docker-compose up -d app mysqldb` to spin up the containers
+2. `docker-compose up -d app mariadb` to spin up the containers
 3. Access your app via <http://localhost:6868/>

 - On first installation, you may get a DB error when trying to seed.
 If this occurs, try running our flush script in the container like so: